tjcrowder/proposal-weakrefs/reference.md

 let ref = new WeakRef(someObject);
 ```

-You generally release your strong reference (`someObject`) at some point while keeping the WeakRef instance (`ref`).

-To get the object from a WeakRef instance, use its `deref` method:
+Then at some point you stop using `someObject` (it goes out of scope, etc.) while keeping the WeakRef instance (`ref`).
+At that point, to get the object from a WeakRef instance, use its `deref` method:

 ```js
 let obj = ref.deref();